manojmr-23/manojmr-23/README.md

 - :telescope: I’m working as React Developer and contributing to frontend for building web applications

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring Advanced React+Redux

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.